(Revised 5/84, 2/90, 5/06,5/15, 8/17)

-SECTION 6: Voting for new officers shall be limited to official delegates from each member school; the current student officers of the MASC Executive Committee shall decide a tie vote at the time of the election.
+SECTION 6: Voting for new officers shall be limited to official delegates from each member school and the current student officers of the MASC Executive Committee.
+The MASC Executive Committee shall decide a tie vote at the time of the election.

 SECTION 8: The Executive Committee shall have the power to fill vacancies among officers or committees which may develop between conventions, subject to the provisions of ARTICLE IV, Section 1, (a), (b), (c).

 SECTION 9: The candidates for MASC state elections must participate in an open forum as determined by the Executive Committee.